-of active duty swim qualification training participants Provide the total number of active duty patrons participating in swim qualification training. of water safety classes/briefs Provide the total number of mandatory water safety instruction classes provided. of water safety Each patron is counted one time for participating in Of Water Safety class/brief participants each mandatory water safety class identified above.
-Provide the total count of all patrons who participated for an annual count. of in water rescues Provide the total number of times a lifeguard entered the water to assist a patron to safety. of medical emergencies Provide the total number of times a lifeguard provided care and EMS was call for medical emergencies (e.g., of trains onergencies heart attack).
-Provide the total number of times a lifequard provided of trauma emergencies care and EMS was call for trauma injuries (e.g., head injury). of first aid assistance Provide the total number of times a lifeguard provided provided any first aid care (no EMS call). of fatalities Count the total number of fatalities. of fatalities a.
-Aquatics Centers.
-An aquatics facility that includes: indoor and/or outdoor recreation swimming pools on Marine Corps installations and family housing areas (only those managed by MCCS).
-Aquatics Centers should provide designated areas and specialized equipment for swimming, fitness and wellness, spring board diving, water slides and wading pools.
+of active duty swim qualification training participants Provide the total number of active duty patrons participating in swim qualification training. of water safety classes/briefs Provide the total number of mandatory water safety instruction classes provided. of water safety class/brief participants Each patron is counted one time for participating in each mandatory water safety class identified above.
+Provide the total count of all patrons who participated for an annual count. of in water rescues Provide the total number of times a lifeguard entered the water to assist a patron to safety. of medical emergencies Provide the total number of times a lifeguard provided care and EMS was call for medical emergencies (e.g., heart attack). of trauma emergencies Provide the total number of times a lifeguard provided care and EMS was call for trauma injuries (e.g., head injury). of first aid assistance provided Provide the total number of times a lifeguard provided any first aid care (no EMS call). of fatalities Count the total number of fatalities.